clayclayclay/spring-boot-templates/README.md

 # Spring Boot Templates

-> The whole project contains many templates, including mvc, hibernate, eclipseLink and so on.
+> The whole project contains many templates, including mvc, and will add more template for using in the future.